ashleymills/ClickioConsentSDK-IOS/README.md

 2.  **Use Clickio SDK's callbacks**

--   In the `onReady` callback, you know the ATT flow is done and the CMP dialog can be shown.
+-   In the `onReady` callback, you know that SDK is ready & the CMP dialog can be shown.
 -   In the `onConsentUpdated` callback, you know the user's consent decision has been recorded.

 3.  **Initialize and load ads only after consent**